 Sponsors for non-profit events are hard to find.
-This doesn’t mean they cant be found.
+However, this doesn’t mean you can’t find them.

 The problem is sponsors won’t come to you.